California governor: Trump a ‘fool’ on climate legacy

-SAN FRANCISCO (AP) — California Gov. Jerry Brown started his global climate summit in San Francisco by saying that President Donald Trump will likely be remembered as a liar and fool when it comes to the environment.
+SAN FRANCISCO (AP) — California Gov. Jerry Brown started his global climate summit Thursday by saying President Donald Trump will likely be remembered as a liar and a fool when it comes to the environment.

-The Democratic Brown and former New York City Mayor Michael Bloomberg held a press conference Thursday on the first full day of the summit that is partly a rebuke of the Trump administration.
+Brown, a Democrat, and former New York City Mayor Michael Bloomberg spoke at a news conference on the first full day of the San Francisco summit that is partly a rebuke of the Trump administration.

+The leaders said in an op-ed in the Los Angeles Times that thousands of cities, states and other groups remain committed to reducing global warming without Trump’s support.

 Trump announced last year that he was withdrawing from the landmark 2015 Paris climate accord.

-His administration is also seeking to boost methane emissions and roll back California’s strict vehicle emissions standards.
+His administration is also pursuing policies that would boost methane emissions and roll back California’s strict vehicle emissions standards.

 Most Read Nation & World Stories